surfsoft/YunBuildMonitor/README.md

 YunBuildMonitor
 ===============

-Software and instructions to build a Jenkins build monitor based on the Arduino Yun
+Here you will find instructions to build a stand-alone Jenkins or Hudson build monitor based on the Arduino Yun, together with the software to make it work.

+Start by reading the instructions PDF, use the project issues to ask questions, make suggestions etc.